-Distributor's E&O insurance differs from Producer's E&O in that distributors are insured for a list of titles they are distributing.
+Distributor's E&O insurance differs from producer's E&O in that distributors are insured for a list of titles they are distributing.
 In order to add a production to a distributors E&O policy a minimum of one year of E&O policy needs to have been in force.
 For each film that you distribute, you will need to ask for evidence of previous e&o coverage.

 The premium is determined by the estimated annual revenue that is expect from the list of titles to be insured.
 A deposit premium is paid and then the deposit is adjusted at the end of the policy year based on actual distribution revenue.
-A distributors policy is typically much less expensive as compared to extending individual e&o policies.
+A distributor's policy is typically much less expensive as compared to extending individual E&O policies.
 The adjustment rate is usually 10 cents per $1000 of revenue.

 To get a quote, we will need to have an application completed and we will need a list of the titles to be covered.
-Would you like me to send you a copy of a blank application?

 WHY E&O POLICIES ARE NEEDED?

 - I.e., The script of your movie/show is slightly similar to another production, therefore a claim for plagiarism could arise.